inkapihlajamaki/fin-forecast/README.md

  OTHER FILES
  ----------

-   README.md               Original toolbox README (attribution and citations
-                           requested by Linzenich and Meunier) Preselection-FIN.xlsx   Output of the R pre-selection step: the ranking of candidate indicators from which var_keep was taken. data_FIN_backup.xlsx    Copy of an earlier vintage of the dataset.
-Not read by any program; kept only as a backup.
+   Preselection-FIN.xlsx   Output of the R pre-selection step: the ranking of
+                           candidate indicators from which var_keep was taken.

+   data_FIN_backup.xlsx    Copy of an earlier vintage of the dataset for backup purposes.

 Re-running variable pre-selection (optional)